cherinejoseph/azure-honeypot-lab/README.md

 # Azure SOC Honeypot 🍯

-In this project, I build a Honeypot using two virtual machines in Azure and configured a central log repository so logs can be ingested into Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps.
+In this project, I deployed a Honeypot in Microsft Azure by exposing two virtual machines (Windows & Linux) to the public internet.
+I then configured a central log repository so logs can be ingested into Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps.
 I allowed the Honeypot to be exposed to the internet for 24 hours so that I could capture and observe live brute force attack data.

+The main objective of this lab is to:
+- collect and analyze logs using KQL
+-  Built an attack map workbook to visualize attacker IPs and their countries
+-   Create a custom detection rule and responded to a confirmed brute-force attack incident

 the two main metrics that I will focus on are: